 And if these tips aren't enough, you'll find a great collection of additional tutorials for drawing horses on the next page – including how to draw a horse head and mane.
 You can either navigate using the drop-down menu above, or the jump links at the top of the page.

 How to draw a horse easily: Step by step guide

 Imagine drawing a bag of groceries: paper or plastic, you choose.
 Now, draw a plastic grocery bag containing five oranges, a bag of chips and a jar of peanut butter.
 Much easier, right?
 Why?
 Because knowing what’s inside gives you a better understanding of your subject.

 The same goes for drawing horses: if you understand horse anatomy, then sketching a horse becomes much easier.
 When you understand the mechanics of a horse, your drawing will naturally look more mechanically sound and real.
 For that reason, our first tips explore a horse's skeleton.

 01. How to draw a horse’s legs

 Contrary to popular belief, horses do not have 'backward knees'.
 Their knees are just not as obvious as those of a human.
-It's the same with a horse’s shoulders: it’s not immediately obvious that the shoulders of a horse are actually more front-facing than positioned at the top of the horse’s back.
+It's the same with a horse’s shoulders: it’s not immediately obvious that the shoulders of a horse are actually more front-facing, rather than being positioned at the top of the horse’s back.

 The hoof of a horse is structurally similar to our middle finger or toe.
 Once you understand these two key points, the process of drawing horses will start to make a lot more sense.